GEOVIBE/editorial/README.md

 - **HTML & CSS**

-  - Using some of [BEM](https://en.bem.info/) (stands for `Block__Element--Modifier`) methodology.
-In a nutshell it's a naming convention, so treat it as such, because as a web-framework it's outdated.

   - Use [semantic](https://pepelsbey.dev/articles/road-to-htmhell/) elements as much as possible.
 Even if a11y isn't a main priority at the moment, semantic HTML will improve usability over all.
 For example it doesn't mess tab focus, which allows "power" users to interact with an app via keyboard.
 At minimum try to use list for serialized date and basic page blocks for usual layout (`<nav>`, `<main>`, `<aside>`, `<body>`).

   - [Alphabetize](https://goodenough.us/blog/2023-02-10-all-about-css-alphabetize-normalize-and-dark-mode-itize/).
 Put properties inside a selector in an alphabetical order.